TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

   }
 ```

-_Note: This uiSchema field is optional.
-Only add this section in if you want to provide information on how the selected field should be rendered._
+_Note: This uiSchema property is optional.
+Only add this section in if you want to provide information on how the selected property should be rendered._

-The `"uiSchema"` field is basically an object literal providing information on how the selected field should be rendered.
+The value of `"uiSchema"` property is basically an object literal providing information on how the selected property should be rendered.

-For more information regarding the uiSchema field, please visit [react jsonschema form documents.](https://react-jsonschema-form.readthedocs.io/en/latest/api-reference/uiSchema/)
+For more information regarding the uiSchema property, please visit [react jsonschema form documents.](https://react-jsonschema-form.readthedocs.io/en/latest/api-reference/uiSchema/)

-### `"Extension"` field
+### `"Extension"` property

 ```json
 "extension": "tradetrust",
 ```

-_Note: This extension field is optional.
+_Note: This extension property is optional.
 Only add this section in if you want to generate a document with the specific extension._

-The `"extension"` field is a string that refers to the extension of the created document.
+The value of `"extension"` property is a string that refers to the extension of the created document.

-By default, if this field is not present, it will create the document with "tt" as the extension.
+By default, if this property is not present, it will create the document with ".tt" as the extension.

 _i.e. "document-1.tt"_

-### `"fileName"` field
+### `"fileName"` property

 ```json
 "fileName": "ebl-<%= ebl-number %>",